 Core Maths is an umbrella term for a specific type of level 3 maths qualification that is defined by the government’s technical guidance.
 These qualifications are equal in size to an AS level qualification and are graded A-E. They have the same number of UCAS tariff points as an AS level qualification.

-Core Maths is relatively new, but entries are growing rapidly, with over 9000 entries in 2019.
+Core Maths is relatively new, but entries are growing rapidly, with close to 12,000 entries in summer 2020.

 Core Maths is intended for students who have passed GCSE Mathematics at grade 4 or better, but who have not chosen to study AS or A level Mathematics.
 It can be studied in a single year or over a two-year period and can be taken alongside A levels or other qualifications, including vocational courses.

 Studying Core Maths helps students develop their quantitative and problem-solving skills.
 This is valuable preparation for the quantitative skills they will need for many degree courses, particularly subjects such as psychology, geography, business-related courses, sports and social sciences, and natural science courses that do not require AS/A Mathematics.

 Many universities have shown their support for Core Maths; however, few mention it in their admissions requirements, which is where it would have the biggest impact on uptake.
 If Core Maths would be useful preparation for a degree course, please consider including it in your published admissions criteria, perhaps in a similar way to EPQ.